dragonfly1033/dotfiles/README.md

 # dotfiles

-move wallpapers into ~/Pictures/
+move wallpapers to ~/Pictures/wallpapers

-scripts, bin, .themes and .config belong in ~/
+scripts, bin, .themes and .config belong in ~